kwehage/greenscreen-framework/README.md

 http://www.greenscreenchemicals.org/method/?/Greenscreen.php

-After cloning the project, the Python program can be executed directly:
+After cloning the project, install the Python module to your system path:

-    cd greenscreen_framework
-    ./greenscreen_framework.py
+    ::: bash
+    python setup.py install

+A batch processing script is provided that will download data from the GHS-Japan website, perform list translation and benchmarking.
+After installing the Python module in the previous step, the following command line utility will be available:

+    ::: bash
+    greenscreen_batch_process

 Alternatively, any of the functions contained within the module can be reused in other Python applications.

-For convenience, a setup.py file is provided to install the module on your Python system path.

-From the root directory of the project, build / install the python module:
-    python setup.py install

-The greenscreen_framework module can then be imported in other Python applications by importing the greenscreen_framework module in to a Python script.
+The greenscreen_framework module class definitions can then be used in other Python programs by putting the following at the top of your Python script:

+    ::: python
+    import greenscreen_framework.greenscreen as gs
-    import greenscreen_framework
+    import greenscreen_framework.ghs as ghs

-Refer to the main() function at the end of the greenscreen_framework.py for example usage.
+Refer to the batch processing script 'greenscreen_batch_process' for example usage.

 Copyright 2013-2015 Kristopher Wehage
 University of California-Davis